telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard.md

 ### Test List Execution Details

 The detailed view of the test list execution shows information about each test.
-You can sort the results by multiple columns.
+You can change the number of tests per page to 5, 10, 20 and 50 and sort the results by multiple columns.

 ![Project View][7]